th2-net/th2-common-py/README.md

 See [th2-grpc-common](https://github.com/th2-net/th2-grpc-common/blob/master/src/main/proto/th2_grpc_common/common.proto "common.proto") for details.

-With `router` created, you can subscribe to queues (specifying callback function) or send data that router works with:
+With `router` created, you can subscribe to pins (specifying callback function) or send data that router works with:
 ```
-router.subscribe(callback)  # subscribe to single queue
+router.subscribe(callback)  # subscribe to only one pin
-router.subscribe_all(callback)  # subscribe to all queues
+router.subscribe_all(callback)  # subscribe to one or several pins
-router.send(message)  # send to single queue
+router.send(message)  # send to only one pim
-router.send_all(message)  # send to all queues
+router.send_all(message)  # send to one or several pins
 ```
-You can do these actions provide queue attributes in addition to default ones.
+You can do these actions provide pin attributes in addition to default ones.
 ```
-router.subscribe(callback, attrs...)  # subscribe to single queue
+router.subscribe(callback, attrs...)  # subscribe to only one pin
-router.subscribe_all(callback, attrs...)  # subscribe to all queues
+router.subscribe_all(callback, attrs...)  # subscribe to one or several pins
-router.send(message, attrs...)  # send to single queue
+router.send(message, attrs...)  # send to only one pin
-router.send_all(message, attrs...)  # send to all queues
+router.send_all(message, attrs...)  # send to one or several pins
 ```
 Default attributes are:
 - `message_parsed_batch_router`